Ronnie Henares

 Ronnie Henares (born February 8, 1955) is a Filipino actor, musician, comedian, producer and talent manager.
-He regularly appears in Pepito Manaloto as Tommy Diones.
+He is best known for his role as Tommy Diones in the sitcom Pepito Manaloto (2010–present).

+Personal life

+Henares is married to Ida Ramos, a former cast member of Penthouse 7 (1974–1981) who also served as a head of the GMA Artist Center (now Sparkle).
+He was previously married to Merce Catibayan with whom he has two children.

 Career

 Ronnie Henares is a member of the band Midlife Crisis in the Philippines, where its repertoire consists of music from the ’70s and ’90s.
-He formerly worked as a manager for well-known Filipino singers such as Carol Banawa, Roselle Nava, Regine Velasquez, Lani Misalucha, Jolina Magdangal and Nanette Inventor.
+He formerly worked as a manager for well-known Filipino singers such as Regine Velasquez, Lani Misalucha, and Nanette Inventor.
 Ronnie and his wife, Ida Ramos, are the owners of Primeline Management and Productions, Inc., which became the talent agency for other well-known artists such as 4th Impact.

 Ronnie Henares joined Pepito Manaloto in 2010, playing Tommy Diones, a role offered to him by Michael V.